 Besides the signatures of the approvers, there is a second level of signatures present, because the analyst that uses crandas also signs the query.
 The reason behind this is to ensure that only the intended analyst can execute the approved query and obtain its results.
 To accomplish this, the user of crandas will generate an analyst key, which like the above also consists of two parts: a secret signing key, and a public verification key.
 The approvers include the verification key of the analyst in their approval.
 When crandas wants to execute a query, it first signs the query itself using the secret analyst key.
 It then sends the query, together with the signatures from the approvers, to the VDL server.

+In case the VDL servers are hosted on-premise, the keys can also be generated locally.
 To execute queries in authorized mode, queries are signed twice: by the approvers who approve the query, and by the analyst who executes them.
 Both approvers and analysts sign the query using their secret signing key.
 To each signing key there is a corresponding verification key, that may be distributred publicly, and that can be used to verify the digital signature.